The premier site for William Marples & Son's Tools.

 Draw Knives

-These are some of the most basic tools employed by Carpenters and probably the among the first manufactured by the William Marples Company.
+These are some of the most basic tools employed by Carpenters and probably among the first manufactured by the William Marples Company.

 In this section I will only be dealing with the Draw Knives that were and are still used by Carpenters today, other styles of Draw Knives may be found under other headings [e.g. Coopers’ Tools.]
 As far as I can tell these tools were listed as ‘Drawing Knives‘ until 1965 and then were called ‘Draw Knives.’